dzzlr/agw-app/README.md

 | date | TEXT | Audit date |
 | created_at | TEXT | Creation timestamp |
 | updated_at | TEXT | Last update timestamp |

+## Data Relationships

+- The `category` field in the Findings table must match an existing audit `name` from the Audits table
+- This ensures that all findings are associated with valid audits
+- The `/api/findings/categories` endpoint provides a list of valid categories (audit names)

 ## Setup & Installation